Varundeepak/Mini-Project-2/README.md

 server.py can be hosted on a Cloud or a Server to send Requests to the code.
 It will return a Response.
 It uses Flask to work as a Server.

 Twitter Sentiment Analysis Android Application APK : https://drive.google.com/file/d/11pjIc6xFFHfg_am-5R56ZKs71Dwb_fwN/view?usp=sharing or you can find the APK in this Repos itself.

+Go to this repos to find the code for Android Application : https://github.com/Varundeepak/TwitterSentimentAnalysisAndroidApplication